 Know about animals in your area

 Become acquainted with the animals that are common in your area.
-This will help you to personalize your methods to keep these specific animals out.
+Which will help you to personalize your methods to keep these specific animals out?
 If you already have animal pest problems, figure out which animals visit your garden most frequently and then plan your pest control accordingly.

 Ideas for keeping individual animals away